-Secure The News, a project of the Freedom of the Press Foundation, is designed to track and promote the adoption of HTTPS encryption by major news organizations' websites.
+Secure The News, a project of the Freedom of the Press Foundation, is designed to track and promote the adoption of security and privacy technologies like HTTPS encryption by major news organizations' websites.
 HTTPS (the "S" stands for "Secure") is the industry standard for securing websites, and deploying it provides numerous benefits for organizations and their users.

-Secure the News automatically reviews news organizations’ websites and grades them on whether and how they implement HTTPS.
+Secure the News automatically reviews news organizations’ websites and grades them on whether and how they implement HTTPS and whether or not a Tor onion service is available.
 News sites with the strongest grades will have implemented HTTPS using accepted best practices.
 You can read more about our grading methodology here.

 The easiest way to improve your score is by securing your site!
 Secure the News automatically re-scans sites every day, so check out your site's score page (accessible by clicking your site's name on the scoreboard) to see what you can do improve your score.
 Any changes that you make will be automatically detected, and your score updated to reflect them, within 24 hours.